 - random forest

-Question: What is the difference between a training and testing set?
-How do you split the data into training and testing set?
+Question No. 32: What is the difference between training and testing sets?
+How do you split the data into training and testing sets?

 Answer: The training set is used to learn from the data and build a model.
 Test data is used to validate and test the accuracy of the model when new data is supplied to it.
-We can split the data into training and testing set using partition by supplying the percentage, usually, the data is split as 80-20, however, no rule says so.
-In python, you can use train_test_split to split the data.
+We can split the data into training and testing sets using partition by supplying the percentage.
+Usually, the data is split as 80-20.
+However, no rule says so.
+In Python, you can use train_test_split to split the data.

 |FALSE||TRUE NEGATIVE (TN)||FALSE POSITIVE (FP)|